How to manage mortgage lead generation and lead buying strategies while staying compliant

 How to generate mortgage leads

 To avoid legal risks and maximize lead quality, mortgage marketers must maintain that every lead they generate complies with all regulatory agencies and laws, including the TCPA.
+By following these best practices, mortgage professionals can generate high-quality, compliant leads while avoiding legal and financial risks.

 1. Obtain proper consumer consent